Big-Life-Lab/PHES-ODM/README.md

 - [Sample](metadata.md#sample) table
   - `reporterID`: Reporter ID.
 Currently, reporterID is `WWmeasure` table but reporter for samples can be different.
 Issue [#93](https://github.com/Big-Life-Lab/covid-19-wastewater/issues/93)
   - `index`: Index number in case the sample was taken multiple times.
 Issue [#103](https://github.com/Big-Life-Lab/covid-19-wastewater/issues/103)
+  - `InstrumentID`: Links with the Instrument table to describe the instrument used for sampling.
+Issue [#104](https://github.com/Big-Life-Lab/covid-19-wastewater/issues/104)

 - **New variable categories**